-From Herring Cove TH – This trail is a cooperative project by Sitka Trail Works, the Rasmuson Foundation, the USFS and CBS.
+From Herring Cove Trailhead – This trail is a cooperative project by Sitka Trail Works, the Rasmuson Foundation, the USFS and CBS.
 The trail begins with short accessible pathway to the first bridge.
 The Trailhead parking area and ADA accessible trail was built by Sitka Trail Works.
 A scenic little waterfall marks the beginning of the narrower and less accessible trail, built by Oregon Woods contractors employing former Trail Works construction crew members.
 Designed by Barth Hamberg of the US Forest Service, it was built with gravel surfacing, rock armoring and minimizes the use of log steps for durability.
-The trail begins to climb and takes advantage of large boulders and tree for some whimsical trail features.
+The trail begins to climb and takes advantage of large boulders and trees for some whimsical trail features.
 A tight squeeze through a rock passageway makes a nice photo spot.
 After this cleft, the trail climbs rapidly on rock steps parallel to the rushing cascade.
 There are several observation spots along the trail for views of the freshet or to catch your breath.
 Eventually the trail levels out through a scenic gorge with views up the avalanche chute and waterfalls.
 After a more level section, the trail drops abruptly to join the Beaver Lake loop down artfully placed rock steps.
 Caution should be taken during heavy rain events due to potential flooding and be aware of an avalanche danger as well.
 Dogs should be leashed through all wetland areas to minimize damage to delicate vegetation and mosses along the trail.

-From Blue Lake Road/Sawmill Cove Campground – The marked trailhead is on the south side of a small clearing in the alder just southwest of the bridge.
+From Blue Lake Road/Sawmill Creek Campground – The marked trailhead is on the south side of a small clearing in the alder just southwest of the bridge.
 The trail is steep for the first quarter mile with an elevation gain of about 200 feet spread over several switchbacks.
 The trail climbs through an open forest of hemlock, Sitka spruce and yellow cedar.
 The mostly gravel trail runs through open forest and parallels the Beaver Lake outlet stream and associated marshes and muskegs.
 The trail leads to several fishing platforms along the southern edge of the lake.
 The trail continues from this point around the circumference of the lake along the shores and through open forests back to the fishing platforms.